saltta/my-first-repo/README.md

 ## Embedded Video

 In the about section there is an embedded youtube video.
 It was very important that the video wouldn't be too big or have any black bars.
+It has a maximum width but shrinks down conforming to smaller screens.

+## Images

+I styled the images, aside from the small logo on the nav bar, to look a little more rounded along with the overall corners in the sections' titles.
+I also wanted the pizzas in the menu to have a little zoom in effect when hovered to add a little interactive feel to them.
+This was achieved adding a transform property and setting its value to scale 20% larger than the original.
+In the smaller screens the pizzas stack in a single column while on larger screens they are in 2 columns.

 https://css-tricks.com/fluid-width-video/